samthib/docks-toggler/README.md

-# docks-toggler package
+# Docks toggler package for atom

-Open and close your left, right and bottom docks in atom with a list of shortcuts.
+Open and close your left, right and bottom docks in atom only with shortcuts.

 Installation
 ------------